Dominic Calvert-Lewin: Sheffield United

 Calvert-Lewin joined the Youth Academy of Sheffield United on 28 April 2005.
 After progressing through the ranks of Sheffield United youth team, he signed a scholarship with the academy when he was sixteen.
-At this level he played as a box-to-box midfielder.
+At this level, he played as a box-to-box midfielder.

 Calvert-Lewin appeared in the first team as an unused substitute, in a 2–1 win over Aston Villa in the third round of FA Cup on 4 January 2014.
 After this, he was awarded for the League Football Education's 'The 11'.

 On 24 December 2014, Calvert-Lewin was loaned out to Conference North team Stalybridge Celtic for a youth loan, where he began to play as a centre forward.
 Two days later, he scored twice on his debut, in a 4–2 win at Hyde United and scored against them again in the reverse fixture on 1 January, in a 7–1 win.
 At the beginning of February 2015, Calvert-Lewin returned to his parent club, having scored six times in five appearances.

-In early April 2015, he signed a new long-term deal to keep him at Bramall Lane until summer 2018.
-Calvert-Lewin made his professional début for the senior team on 25 April in League One, in a 1–1 draw away at Leyton Orient as a 66th-minute substitute.
+In early April 2015, he signed a new long-term deal to keep him contracted to Sheffield United until summer 2018.
+Calvert-Lewin made his professional debut for the senior team on 25 April in League One, in a 1–1 draw away at Leyton Orient as a 66th-minute substitute.
 At the end of the 2014–15 season, he went on to make two appearances.
 In the club's pre-season tour ahead of the 2015–16 season, Calvert-Lewin scored in a friendly match, in a 1–0 win over Ilkeston on 9 July.
-Following the match, manager Nigel Adkins hinted that Calvert-Lewin earned himself a first team chance in the 2015–16 season.

 On 7 August 2015, Calvert-Lewin joined League Two club Northampton Town on loan until January.
-He made his debut four days later, scoring in a 3–0 home win against Blackpool in the first round of the League Cup.
+He made his debut four days later, scoring in a 3–0 home win against Blackpool in the first round of the Football League Cup.
 Despite being keen to extend his loan at the club, this did not materialise.
-By the time he left, he had made 26 appearances and scored 8 times across all competitions.
+By the time he left, he had made 26 appearances and scored eight times across all competitions.

-After his loan spell at Northampton Town came to an end in January 2016, Calvert-Lewin returned to the first team at Sheffield United, and did not make his first appearance until 13 February, in a 1–0 win over Doncaster Rovers.
-Nevertheless, he went on to make nine appearances for the team in the 2015–16 season.
+After his loan spell at Northampton Town came to an end in January 2016, Calvert-Lewin returned to the first team at Sheffield United, and made his first appearance on 13 February, in a 1–0 win over Doncaster Rovers.

-Ahead of the 2016–17 season, there were hints of Calvert-Lewin making a first team breakthrough, with his former manager Wilder appointed as the new Sheffield United manager.
-He only made one appearance in the 2016–17 season, which was against Crewe Alexandra, in a 2–1 loss in the EFL Cup campaign.
+Calvert-Lewin started the 2016–17 season appearing for Sheffield United as a substitute in a 2–1 loss to Crewe Alexandra in the first round of the EFL Cup on 9 August.